lddyato/MYSQL/Exercise 2: Selecting Data Subsets using WHERE.md

 FROM complete_tests
 WHERE DAY(created_at) > 15

+# retrieve the Dog ID, subcategory_name, and test_name fields, in that order,
+# of the first 10 reviews entered in the Reviews table to be submitted in 2014?
+SELECT dog_guid, subcategory_name, test_name
+FROM reviews
+WHERE YEAR(created_at)=2014
+LIMIT 10;

+# select the Dog ID, test name, and subcategory associated with each completed test
+# for the first 100 tests entered in October, 2014?
+SELECT dog_guid, test_name, subcategory_name
+FROM complete_tests
+WHERE YEAR(created_at)="2014" and MONTH(created_at)=10
+LIMIT 100;

 # select all the Dog IDs and time stamps of completed tests from after February 4, 2014
 # by treating date entries as text clauses
 SELECT dog_guid, created_at